treee111/wahooMapsCreator/README.md

     </p>
     <h1>Wahoo Maps Creator</h1>
 </div>
-A tool to create up-to-date maps for your wahoo ELEMENT and BOLT!
+A tool to create up-to-date maps for your Wahoo ELEMNT BOLT and Wahoo ELEMNT!

 # Basic Overview
-WahooMapsCreator is a tool to create updated maps for Wahoo ELEMNT and Wahoo ELEMNT BOLT devices for your country.
+WahooMapsCreator is a tool to create updated maps for Wahoo ELEMNT BOLT and Wahoo ELEMNT devices for your country.
 The maps of your device may be old because Wahoo did not release a newer version in the last years.
 OSM maps are constantly updated and with this program, the updated maps can be used on our Wahoo bike-computers.

 ## Get it running